rezha4/nuxtToDo/README.md

 - Computed Property, this is a new one - we don't have it in React!
 This API will receive a function that runs a reactive property through it

 ### Learning Nuxt.js
+Nuxt.js is batteries included, have auto imports, and so much good stuff out of the box.
+Here's what I learned from their docs:
+- Auto import.
+I don't need to have a bunch of imports on top of my code
+- Built in modules.
+There are a lot of built in modules, one that I use is <NuxtPage /> where it automatically route based on /pages folder
+- Nuxt CLI.
+Using npx, I can install required modules easily.
+Modules I installed are prisma & tailwindcss
+- Server API. /server can handle API requests easily with a built in method: defineEventHandler

 ### Installing Prisma
 Luckily, Nuxt.js is batteries included framework - there is a lot of module that should integrate nicely with this, and there is a prisma one for easily doing CRUD with a postgresql database: ```npm install @prisma/nuxt``` from https://nuxt.com/modules/prisma.
 Theoritically, I just need to hook my database and use server components for doing CRUD operations.

+### Creating API functionalities (CRUD)
+Server components are still experimental so I decided to use /server folder with ```defineEventHandler```.
+So I created simple CRUD with prisma: /server/api/todos.ts.
+Then I hit my CRUD api on my pages/index.vue.

+### Coding the Front End with TailwindCSS
+Adding tailwindcss is another easy thing to do using Nuxt CLI - Nuxt's module are awesome out of the box.
+Then I applied basic styling and my code should be ready to deploy.